 Lily Altavena, Graduate Assistant

-Lily Altavena is a first-year graduate student at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+Lily Altavena is a graduate student at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 She has a bachelor’s degree from New York University, where she studied Journalism and Metropolitan Studies.
 Before coming to Cronkite, she spent a year producing television news in Dallas, Texas and a year at MSNBC in New York with the network’s documentary unit.
 As a freelance writer, she’s published stories about healthcare, politics and more.

 She can be reached at firstname.lastname@example.org.

 Jake Geller completed his Masters of Mass Communication with an emphasis in print journalism and public relations at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in May 2010.

 Geller received his undergraduate degree from the Cronkite School in broadcasting in 2002 and worked professionally in television news writing and production before going back to school for his graduate degree.
 Among his positions were those of freelance assistant producer at KTVK-TV and video editor with the city of Phoenix.

 Geller’s own disability has motivated his academic research, which focuses on how the media cover people with disabilities and disability issues.
 He has been active in the disability community and adaptive sports for people with disabilities.
 Geller is co-founder and head coach of the ASU Sailing Club and has led the club for the past four years.
 One of the club’s missions is to bring together people with and without disabilities to sail together on an even playing field.